Photo: KCJ Studios / Home: Wisconsin Log Homes / See more of this home here.

 Full-log homes are what most people envision when you say the words “log home.”
 Here, the process involves solid timbers cut to your desired profile.
 The architect or designer who creates your construction documents will specify how far apart fasteners should be between log courses to ensure the home remains structurally sound.
 Fasteners include spikes, screws, drift pins and bolts, and they’re usually included in the log home package.
 Your producer may offer more than one fastening option or use more than one type on the same wall, depending on its structural needs, the locations of the windows and doors and the type of wood species you select.
 When considering your options, understand that no single fastener is superior to another, but it’s imperative that your builder follows the fastener schedule exactly as outlined for maximum wall stability.

-are conventionally built with 2-by-4 or 2-by-6 stud framing.
+Half-log homes are conventionally built with 2-by-4 or 2-by-6 stud framing.
 Split logs or half-log siding is then applied inside and out.
 Corners generally have a full-log appearance to perpetuate the traditional log home feeling.
 Often, buyers of full-log homes will include a little half-log construction (say, for a gable dormer or garage) to save money on materials and labor.
-Hybrid homes

 Because of this natural phenomenon, log home producers must account for shrinkage and wood movement during the design and construction of their homes.
 One of the ways they compensate is by allowing logs to air dry on their own or forcing the moisture out by drying them in a kiln.
 Neither process is better than the other; however, kiln drying is faster and eradicates any insects that may be trying to make your logs their home.